Who Murdered Maeve From Maynooth?

 This Whodunit Hunt is a self-guided, walking murder mystery trail.

-- On the clue route there is much to discover around the town.
-You’ll learn about its origination, history, and former railway line, see historic buildings, learn about an Olympic sportsman and his many achievements (with a link to Manchester United), and discover the rich musical roots of the town.
-You’ll end up at the shore of beautiful Lake Muckno, where there are splendid opportunities for walks afterwards for those with some energy left!
+- On the clue route there is much to discover!
+You’ll find out about the town’s origins, history, and former railway line, see historic buildings, learn about an Olympic sportsman and his many achievements (with a Manchester United link), and discover the rich musical roots of the town.
+You’ll end up at the shore of beautiful Lake Muckno, where there are splendid opportunities for walks.

-- This Whodunit Hunt booklet has nearly 30 clues to solve and is jam-packed with extra historical and local information.
+- The booklet has nearly 30 clues to solve and is jam-packed with extra historical and local trivia.

 - Accessibility – a few streets and paths have moderate inclines but you shouldn’t need to navigate any steps.

-- Refreshments – there are restaurants, cafes, coffee shops, and stores along your clue hunt.
+- Refreshments – restaurants, cafes, coffee shops and stores are along your clue hunt.
 We love the West Street coffee shop which you’ll pass on the main street.

-To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Castleblaney in the ‘Special Requests’ field at the start of the purchase page.
+To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Castleblaney in the ‘Special Requests’ field on the purchase page.

-The starting point at the Castle Hope car park is shown in the map below:
+The start/end point is at the Castle Hope car park shown in this map:

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.